 Marilyn Monroe was inventing celebrity diets way before it was cool.
-The blonde bombshell was on the paleo diet in the '50s and she certainly had the body to show for it.
+The blonde bombshell was on the paleo diet in the '50s and she certainly had the amazing figure to prove it.

 In a 1952 interview with Pageant Magazine, the Hollywood icon described her daily diet.
 She didn’t eat processed food or starchy foods but frequently ate liver, which is packed with a ton of nutrients.